 A lead generation strategy on LinkedIn can contain:

-- Profile visits: your prospect can see that you visited his profile and is sometimes notified (but very rarely so not very useful in my eyes).
+- Profile visits: your prospect can see that you visited their profile and is sometimes notified (but very rarely so not very useful in my eyes).

-- Profile follow-ups: your prospect receives a notification that you are following him (except for those who have deactivated it, but most people have not).
+- Profile follow: your prospect receives a notification that you are following them (except for those who have deactivated it, but most people have not).
 Intrigued, they may go to your profile.

-- Skills recommendation: we have not integrated it on our tools because nobody is fooled that it is done automatically.
+- Skills recommendation: we have not integrated it on our tools because nobody is fooled when this is done automatically.
 It is not very qualitative in my opinion.

 - Sending an invitation (with or without a note): a necessary step before you can send messages to your prospects.

-- Visiting a profile before contacting it has no impact.
+- Visiting a profile before contacting them has no impact.

-- Adding someone without a note gives a 10% higher acceptance rate than adding someone with a note.
+- A connection request without a note gives a 10% higher acceptance rate than one with a note.

-- Over 90% of responses are made after the first or second message.
+- Over 90% of responses come after the first or second message.

-My favorite sequence and the one I recommend is therefore Arion on Waalaxy, which looks like this :
+Based of this knowledge, my favorite sequence and the one I recommend is Arion on Waalaxy.
+It looks like this:

-That is, a profile follow-up and then an invitation without a message and two messages if the prospect accepts your invitation.
+It consists of a profile follow and then an invitation without a message and two messages if the prospect accepts your invitation.

 But that doesn’t mean you absolutely have to use this sequence.